What’s New in Oregon’s Tualatin Valley?

 Oregon’s Tualatin Valley continues to grow its culinary offerings.
 The following are some of the latest happenings for 2020.

-Two new sub-Area Viticultural Areas currently are under consideration by the U.S. Alcohol and Tobacco Tax and Trade Bureau.
-If approved, these two new AVAs (nested in the Willamette Valley)–Laurelwood and Tualatin Hills–will be situated in the Tualatin Valley.
+Two new sub-Area Viticultural Areas have been approved by the U.S. Alcohol and Tobacco Tax and Trade Bureau.
+These two new AVAs (nested in the Willamette Valley) — Laurelwood District and Tualatin Hills— are situated in the Tualatin Valley.
 Both AVAs are notable for their Laurelwood soils, which differentiates the vineyards in this area from the different soil types found in other parts of the Willamette Valley.
-AVA designation is expected to happen in March.

 Craft Beer News

-In the spring, the Washington County Visitors Association is unveiling a Tualatin Valley Ale Trail, a passport program incorporating two dozen craft breweries in the destination.
+This fall, the Washington County Visitors Association will unveil its Tualatin Valley Ale Trail, a digital passport program incorporating two dozen craft breweries in the destination.

 New Wine Event